fosskers/aura/doc/source/design.rst

 Foreign Package Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Aura allows installation of foreign packages, prebuilt or to be compiled, from
+Aura allows installation of foreign packages, prebuilt or to be compiled.
-locations defined by Hooks in :ref:`auraconf`.
-Not all distributions may
-support this type of installation.
+Not all distributions may support this type of installation.

-Usage: :command:`aura -A <packages>`
+Usage: :command:`aura -F <packages>`

 Local Package Removal
 ~~~~~~~~~~~~~~~~~~~~~

-Installed packages may be removed singularly, or in groups.
+Local packages may be removed singularly, or in groups.

 Usage: